VNG-Realisatie/nlx/docs/docs/get-started/create-certificates.md

 - downloaded the CA root certificate.
 - generated our own certificate, so we are allowed to communicate with the API's on the NLX network.

-Now let's see if we can consume an API from the NLX network in [part 3](../consume-an-api/).
+Now let's see if we can consume an API from the NLX network.